FantasyRobotFighter/fantasyrobotfighter.github.io/_drafts/meta-tag-draft.markdown

 ---

 <h1>What Are Meta Tags?</h1>
-Meta tags are HTML elements whose attributes and values construe the significance and purpose of your website when interpreted or utilized by a data-driven web service.
+Meta tags are HTML elements whose attributes and values construe the significance and purpose of your website when interpreted by a web service.

 Meta tags allow other places on the web that may be displaying information about your website to know how to list and describe it.
 In particular, Google search results utilize your meta tags when listing your website in a search query.
-There is a reasonable amount of different meta tags but for the purposes of this article, we'll focus on the ones that affect Google and social media sites.
+There are a reasonable amount of different meta tags that can be added to your website but for the purposes of this article, we'll focus on the main ones that affect your appearance in Google search results and on social media.
 Let's start by analyzing a bit of HTML from the Modiphius Games home page.

 <h1>Title and Description Properties</h1>
-First off are the __title__ element and __description__ meta tag.
+Modiphius has a nice chunk of meta tags one could wade through and learn a little from.
+You can look at them by doing a "view source" on their main page.
+It's all right there.
+I've pulled a handful out for us to examine.
+First off are the __title__ element and __description__ meta tags.

 ```html
 <title>Modiphius - GAMES </title>